Skip to main content

 What is Thymosin Alpha-1?

-Thymalfasin has been approved in more than 35 countries for hepatitis B, as a vaccine adjuvant, and as an immunomodulatory agent.
-It is one of the most extensively studied peptide therapeutics, with over 70 clinical trials involving thousands of patients.
-It demonstrates unique bidirectional immunomodulation, enhancing weakened responses while regulating excessive inflammation.
+Thymalfasin is approved in more than 35 countries for indications including chronic hepatitis B, as a vaccine adjuvant, and as a broader immunomodulatory agent.
+In the United States it is not FDA-approved but holds orphan drug designation for several indications, including chronic active hepatitis B and hepatocellular carcinoma.
+It is one of the more extensively studied peptide therapeutics, and a defining feature is bidirectional immunomodulation: it can strengthen weakened responses while helping rein in excessive inflammation.

 How Does It Work?

-Thymosin alpha-1 functions primarily as a toll-like receptor (TLR) agonist, binding TLR-9 and TLR-2 on dendritic cells and macrophages.
-This activates MyD88-dependent signaling, triggering IKK and p38 MAPK phosphorylation, driving NF-kappaB and AP-1 to produce IL-6, IL-10, IL-12, and type I interferons.
+Thymosin alpha-1 functions in large part as a toll-like receptor (TLR) agonist, engaging TLR-9 and TLR-2 on dendritic cells and macrophages.
+This activates MyD88-dependent signaling that, in laboratory models, triggers IKK and p38 MAPK phosphorylation and drives NF-kappaB and AP-1 to produce cytokines such as IL-6, IL-10, and IL-12.

 Mechanism of Action